After you apply

 In exceptional cases where students are approved to be registered in two programs concurrently, and completion of one program is a condition for admission to another (e.g., near completion of a master’s program and newly commencing a PhD program in the same field), their admission letters will require as a condition of continuance completion of the initial program by a set date.

 7. After a recommendation for non-admission

 Applicants who are not recommended for admission will receive a letter by email from SGS notifying them of their status as well as a Graduate Application Not Accepted for Admission form.
 This form will note the reason that the application was not accepted, which may include lack of supervisor, insufficient space, failure to meet academic requirements, late application, incomplete application, inappropriate references, and/or lack of prerequisites.

 Near the bottom of the form, academic units will recommend that the file be closed or offer the applicant reconsideration for a later semester.
 Applicants receiving a reconsideration offer can accept this offer by contacting the appropriate person noted on the form within the given time period.
 This will automatically reopen their files for future consideration.
 Applicants whose previous files are reopened may wish to submit additional documents (such as a current CV or transcript of courses taken after the initial application was submitted), and may do so by forwarding such documents to SGS directly.

-Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application package and pay another application fee as per SGS policy.
+Applicants who wish to be considered for another graduate program outside of the academic unit initially applied to will have to submit a new application package and pay another application fee.

 Applicants not accepted for admission are encouraged to contact the academic unit responsible to consider means of strengthening their applications prior to reapplication.
 All non-admitted files are kept in SGS for a period of one year awaiting response from applicants and then destroyed.
 Those applicants with destroyed files are required to submit a new application and pay the required application fee.